 Your dentist can recommend a proper therapy once he or she has identified the cause and type of staining.
 If drugs are causing mouth dryness, medical treatment may be necessary.

 There are many different treatment choices…

-- Habits and Diet may need to be changed, eliminated, or modified.
+- Habits and diet may need to be changed, eliminated, or modified.
 Use of tobacco or certain foods and beverages, may need to be excluded, if they are the cause of teeth staining.

 - Some external stains require professional tooth cleaning and polishing.
 They may be removed with ultrasonic cleaning along with an abrasive paste or an air-jet technique with an abrasive powder.
 This may be referred to as “micro-abrasion” and may sometimes be used with bleaching.

 - If your teeth are discolored from fillings or restorations, it may require the removal of decay, followed by tooth repair.
-Although you dentist uses properly placed and handled material, it is still prone to plaque accumulation and staining.
+Although your dentist uses properly placed and handled material, it is still prone to plaque accumulation and staining.

 Always discuss your concerns with your dentist.
-Follow his or her advice to achieve the results for a bright happy smile.
+Follow his or her advice to achieve the results for a bright and happy smile.

 Contact Us (859-689-1105) For More Information or to Make an Appointment!